Financing at wienerberger

 We are pursuing clear targets with our financial policies: the establishment of an adequate liquidity position, a strong capital structure and unrestricted access to capital and credit markets.
-The finances of the Wienerberger Group are regulated centrally by the holding company using a balanced combination of financial instruments.
+The finances of wienerberger are regulated centrally by the holding company using a balanced combination of financial instruments.

 By determining the duration of our financial liabilities, we are establishing a balanced maturity profile, avoiding the need to refinance.